-At Smart Hospitality, we specialise not only in the manufacturing of your menu covers but in the personalisation of them too.
-We offer a range of different printing techniques, depending on your chosen covering material, in order to print logos, lettering, other various images and even photographs should you wish to go digital.
+At Smart Hospitality Supplies, we specialise not only in the manufacturing of your menu covers, but in the personalisation of them too.
+We offer a range of different personalisation techniques, depending on your chosen covering material, in order to print logos, lettering, other various images and even photographs should you wish to go digital.
 Personalising your menu covers is a superb way of marketing your brand and will help you in your quest for originality and style.

 Hot Foil Blocking

 This traditional technique oozes elegance and adds a real personal touch to your menu covers.
 Our hot foil colours range from gold, to silver, to pink, white, yellow and blue… to name but a few.
 Most are available in either a metallic or matt finish.
 Many other colours are available upon request and we can even source a specific pantone if you are able to cover the charges for the foil role.